 The Plan may comply with your request at the discretion of the Plan Administrator or Privacy Official.
 Except in the limited circumstances below, the Plan is not required to agree to a requested restriction.
 Except as otherwise required by law (and excluding disclosures for treatment purposes), the Plan is obligated, upon your request, to refrain from sharing your PHI with another health plan for purposes of payment or carrying out health care operations if the PHI pertains solely to a health care item or service for which the health care provider involved has been paid out of pocket in full by you or by another person (other than the Plan) on your behalf.
 If the Plan agrees to a restriction you have requested, it may terminate the restriction under certain circumstances.
-The Plan will not agree to any restriction which will cause it to violate or be noncompliant with any legal requirement.
 Make such requests in writing to:

-The Privacy Officer UFCW & Employers Benefit Trust P.O.
+The Privacy Officer UFCW Comprehensive Benefits Trust P.O.
 Box 4100 Concord, CA 94524-4100 (800) 552-2400